IABTechLab/uid2docs/docs/guides/publisher-client-side.md

 To facilitate the process of establishing client identity using UID2 and retrieving advertising tokens, the web integration steps provided in this guide rely on the UID2 SDK for JavaScript.
 Here's an [example application](https://example-jssdk-integ.uidapi.com/) that illustrates the integration steps described in this guide and the usage of the SDK (currently only for email addresses).
 For the application documentation, see [UID2 SDK Integration Example](https://github.com/IABTechLab/uid2-examples/blob/main/publisher/standard/README.md).

-(**GWH_LP01 any way we could go a little gentler than Danger?
-It looks scary.
-Maybe just a Note?
-But, your call.**)

-:::warning
+:::tip
-The UID2 SDK for JavaScript currently stores tokens in first-party cookies, but implementation details such as this might change in the future.
-To avoid potential issues, be sure to rely on the [Client-Side JavaScript SDK](../sdks/client-side-identity.md#api-reference) for your identity management.
+The first-party cookie and local storage implementation details might change in the future.
+To avoid potential issues, be sure to rely on the functionality documented in the [UID2 SDK for JavaScript API Reference](../sdks/client-side-identity.md#api-reference) for your identity management.
 :::

 For integration scenarios for publishers that do not use the UID2 SDK for JavaScript, see [Publisher Integration Guide, Server-Only](custom-publisher-integration.md).